- What's included in a car service and how much should it cost?

-Full car service checklist: What's involved in a car service and how much should it cost?
+What's included in a car service and how much should it cost?

-- Servicing your car regularly keeps it in good health, as well as ensuring its value is retained and the warranty will be honoured
+- Servicing your car regularly keeps it in good health

 - What type of service you need will depend on the age, mileage and model of your car